TephlonDude/n8n-pi/docs/Install.md

     ifconfig | grep -Eo 'inet (addr:)?([0-9]*\.){3}[0-9]*' | grep -Eo '([0-9]*\.){3}[0-9]*' | grep -v '127.0.0.1'
     ```
 2. Open up your SSH client and connect to the Raspberry Pi using the IP address you discovered
-1. Log into the session with the default username and password for the Raspbian OS:
+1. Log into the session with the default username and password for the Raspberry Pi OS:
     * **Username:** *pi*
     * **Password:** *raspberry*
 #### Resources